QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 A company's weighted relative strength, which is the stock's price performance compared with the overall market over the past year, should be no less than 80, although above 90 is preferred.
 As long as all the other numbers are in check, these companies should continue to perform well over the next 3 months.
-ATRC's relative strength of 89 is at an acceptable level, and therefore passes this test.
+ATRC's relative strength of 79 is a bit too low to pass the test.

 CONFIRM AT LEAST ONE OTHER LEADING STOCK IN THE INDUSTRY: [PASS]

 Make sure that a company's industry is attractive by confirming that at least one other company in the industry has a relative strength above 80.
 There is confirmation in ATRC's industry (Medical Equipment & Supplies), as there are 49 companies that have a relative strength at or above 80.

 Companies who have consistently cut debt over the last 3 years, or who have a Debt/Equity ratio less than 2, are looked at favorably.
 ATRC, which has a Debt/Equity ratio of 0.00%, passes this test.

 Preferred companies must have a ROE of at least 17%.
 ATRC's ROE of -21.0% is below the minimum 17% that this methodology likes to see, and therefore fails the criterion.